d3p1/dockgento/README.md

 export SCRIPT_COMPOSE_PROFILES=""
 ```

-Then, I can intialize the environment using the command:
+Then, I can initialize the environment using the command:

 ```shell
 dockgento init development